nihilSup/Hasker/README.md

 There are several ENV vars to control the config:

-- DJANGO_ENV tells to use prod or debug for django (e.g. static and media files will be handled differently)
-- DJANGO_DB can be postgresql or SQLite.
-Anyway web Dockerfile entrypoint will load basic data to db.
+- DJANGO_SETTINGS_MODULE module name with django settings.
+Currently there is settings package in hasker_proj dir.
+It contains base.py, local.py and prod.py.
+Each one contains settings specific to desired environment(e.g. static and media files will be handled differently, same true for secret key and db settings)
 - DJANGO_SECRET_KEY used for csrf protection. **Must be set** in production
+- EMAIL_USER and EMAIL_PASS will be used to send emails

 To set them provide .env file in the root folder (among docker-compose.yml)